fylgja/site/src/components/utilpack/index.md

 The util pack comes out of the box  with some commonly used utility classes, that can be used directly.

-Read the docs to see what is available and see the defaults <!-- LINK -->.
+Read the docs to see what is available and [see the default utilities classes here](/components/utilpack/default-utilities).

 ## Config